 The Singer 301 is the last vintage Singer sewing machine in Traditional Black with Gold Decals.

 Out of 1,000 Centennials the colors were evenly divided with 500 in Traditional Black and 500 in Soft Beige.
 This makes the Centennial in Traditional Black with decals much rarer than the Centennial in Soft Beige without decals.
 Singer thought about everything and doing what they did ensured that the Traditional Black Limited Edition Centennial Singer 301 would always have a place in history.

 The Limited Edition Centennial Singer 301 is one of the most rarest of Singer sewing machines.

 1851-1951 Blue Centennial Badge - Traditional Black - Backside Celtic Chain Design Decal

 "It is the only Singer sewing machine that is a Limited Edition and Centennial"

 Extremely Super-Rare - Very Special - Highly Collectable - Almost Impossible to Find.

-There are only 9 Limited Edition Centennial Singer 301 sewing machines reported in Traditional Black that are known to exist after 63 years since first being made in 1951.
-In 2014 I have verified that 4 are still with there original owners.
-The earliest on record is NA000018 and the latest NA000857.
+There are only 10 Limited Edition Centennial Singer 301 sewing machines reported in Traditional Black that are known to exist after 63 years since first being made in 1951.
+The earliest on record is NA000017 and the latest NA000857.